rhelsing/accord_documentation/audit.md

 "mid-year audit email" to the client highlighting any areas where they can improve or patting them on the back like a simple red-yellow-green scale of things like Benefit Data Quality, Timeliness of Data, Payroll Data Quality, etc

 Check contracts are signed and stored.

-also, on the form patrol check automation, i cant remember, but is that fine tuned now to only check for the errors for the months that we have data for (system update)